vyancharuk/nodejs-todo-api-boilerplate/README.md

 ### Logging and tracing

-The application uses the `winston` logger for effective logging and the `cls-rtracer` package to provide cross-layer trace IDs.
+The application uses the `winston` logger for effective logging and implements cross-layer trace IDs in the winston wrapper output logic.
 As a result, logs related to the same request but from different layers (service, repository, controller) are outputted with the same trace ID without any extra implementation.

 ``Console Output``: